Truncated Kernel Stochastic Gradient Descent on Spheres: Simulation Study

 We consider the model $\Y=f^*(X)+\epsilon$, where $X$ follows a Uniform distribution on $\SS^1$.
-To validate the convergence analysis presented in \autoref{subsec:ConstantSS}, we choose a constant step size $\gamma_n=\gamma_0$ for the T-kernel SGD and a polynomial step size $\gamma_n=\gamma_0n^{-1+\frac{2s}{4sr+1}}$ for kernel SGD as proposed in \cite{dieuleveut2016nonparametric}.
-Examples 1 and 2 respectively verify the convergence properties of T-kernel SGD and kernel SGD with different regularization parameters $r$.
-The specific model settings are detailed in Table 1.
+To validate the convergence analysis presented in \autoref{subsec:ConstantSS}, we use a constant step size $\gamma_n=\gamma_0$ for T-kernel SGD and a polynomial step size $\gamma_n=\gamma_0n^{-\min\{1-\frac{2s}{4sr+1}, \frac{1}{2}\}}$ for kernel SGD as proposed in \cite{dieuleveut2016nonparametric}.
+Examples 1 and 2 verify the convergence properties of T-kernel SGD and kernel SGD with different regularization parameters $r$.
+The simulation settings for Kernel SGD and T-kernel SGD are detailed in \autoref{tab:tabel1}.
 Additionally, in Example 1, we consider noise generated by a Uniform distribution, while in Example 2, the noise is generated by a Normal distribution.

-Moreover, in Example 2, we compare the FALKON algorithm from \cite{alessandro2017falkon}, known as the most computationally efficient large-scale kernel method, with T-kernel SGD.
+Moreover, in Example 2, we compare the FALKON algorithm from \cite{alessandro2017falkon}, a widely recognized and efficient kernel method.
+However, it is important to note that research aimed at further accelerating large-scale kernel ridge regression is ongoing \cite{rudi2018fast,diaz2023robust,abedsoltan2024fast,rathore2024have}.
+In the FALKON algorithm, the kernel function is set to $K|_{s=2}$.
+In Example 1 and Example 2, we implemented the efficient Gaussian process regression algorithm proposed in \cite{schafer2021sparse}, using the commonly adopted Mat\'{e}rn $5/2$ kernel to construct the covariance matrix.
+Since the computational cost of Gaussian process regression is strongly correlated with the size of the test set, we implemented two versions of the algorithm: one tailored for a test set of size 100, and the other for a test set of size 1000.
+It can be observed that Gaussian process regression demonstrates significantly better computational efficiency on smaller test sets.